 SEO, or search engine optimization, is getting your site to show up when people search for something.

-Example: If you sell a writing course, your goal is to show up for searches related to writing as a broad niche.
+Example: If you sell an SEO training program like Gotch SEO Academy, your goal is to show up for searches related to SEO training as a broad niche.

 Simple enough, right?